wds4/tribal-tapestry/essays/bookJustification/hypotheses/README.md

-# The Cortical Tribal Tapestry Hypothesis
+# Tribal Tapestry Theory

-The CTTH is a series of hypotheses, listed below, each of which builds upon the ones before it.
+The Tribal Tapestry theory is a series of hypotheses, listed below, each of which builds upon the ones before it.

-## Tapestry Foundation
+## Foundation

 - "Let's all be friends."
 - inclusive